Xavier Leprince: Legacy

 Leprince's works testify to strong fraternal and paternal ties, a high-spirited sense of humor, immense energy, and expansive talents.
 The shared grief evoked by his premature death is cited by Bonnemaison, who says that "his friends, the most distinguished artists of all genres, the most commendable men of all ranks, shared and still share his parents' pain.
-He lives in everyone's memory, less perhaps by the originality of his talent than by the graces of his mind and the constant sweetness of his character!"
-The obituary in La Nouveauté also noted Leprince's sweet disposition.
+He lives in everyone's memory, less perhaps by the originality of his talent than by the graces of his mind and the constant gentleness of his character!"
+The obituary in La Nouveauté also noted Leprince's gentle disposition.

 As a teacher, Leprince, in du Sommerard's words, "left behind two brothers whom he was keen to make rivals."
 Gustave Leprince showed a number of landscapes at the Paris Salon from 1831 to 1837, but his career, like that of his oldest brother, was cut short by an early death (in 1837, at age twenty-six or twenty-seven).
 Léopold Leprince enjoyed considerable success as a landscape painter, exhibited works at the Paris Salon from 1822 to 1844, and had paintings acquired by a number of French museums, including three at the Louvre.
 Among Leprince's other successful pupils were Nicolas Alexandre Barbier, Pierre-Jean Boquet, Eugène Lepoittevin, and Charles Mozin.

 In a career of only ten years, Leprince accomplished much, but he remained humble about his achievements.
 Du Sommerard says that Leprince "was not so deceived" by quick success "as to believe himself to be an accomplished artist.
 Tormented by the thought, mature beyond his years, 'that a name too soon famous is a heavy burden,' he felt the need to strengthen his natural talents by continual and perhaps too constant study, in the hope of satisfying both the taste of art-lovers and the more demanding expectations of the masters of art."

 A generation after his death, Leprince would be remembered as "one of the most elegant painters of the 19th century school," and in 1886 Paul Marmottan would declare him a "great artist" possessing a talent "very spirited, very French."
 The 1904 edition of Bryan's Dictionary of Painters and Engravers would note that Leprince's "village fairs, carnivals, corps de garde, and a great variety of other subjects are to be found in some of the best collections."
 The art historian Henry Marcel found Leprince's work akin to that of Boilly, "but with a greater variety of motifs and a more lively style."

 Leprince's works continue to attract collectors, as well as curatorial interest, as can be seen by the display of his paintings at both the Louvre and the Metropolitan Museum, and a drive to acquire his works by the Nationalmuseum in Stockholm.
 But there has not been a large-scale exhibit dedicated to his works, and no catalogue raissoné has been published.